vqv/stat5730covid19/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-This is an rough and unpolished R package for the students of STAT 5730.
-It contains functions for importing COVID-19 data from the Johns Hopkins CSSE group, The COVID Tracking Project, the New York Times, the state executive orders shared Google sheet collected by the Spring 2020 STAT 5730 class, and the Google Mobility Report.
-The functions do not take any arguments.
-They are meant to encapsulate the data import and cleaning, and should only be called whenever the data source is updated — generally once a day.
+This is an rough and unpolished R data package for the students of STAT 5730.
+It contains data COVID-19 data from the Johns Hopkins CSSE group, The COVID Tracking Project, the New York Times, the state executive orders shared Google sheet collected by the Spring 2020 STAT 5730 class, the Google Mobility Report, and other related data.
+The data will be updated regularly for now, so please reinstall the package to get new data.

 Where possible, I have included FIPS codes for the geographic regions of the United States.
 This is a standardized code used by the U.S. federal